ARandomAxolotl/parental-control-disabler/readme.md

 * /showreadme: Opens the README.md file in Notepad so you can read the instructions.
 * /on: Turns on debug mode.
 Use this as a second argument (e.g., script\_name.cmd /do /on).
 * /off: Turns off debug mode.
 Use this as a second argument (e.g., script\_name.cmd /do /off).
-* /help: Displays instructions and help on how to use the script.
+* No arguments : Displays instructions and help on how to use the script.